University Recreation Jobs

 - Contact emergency services when necessary

-- Report emergencies through program reporting lines
+- Report emergencies through the program reporting lines

 - Inspect and document all activity sites and equipment for safety